eProsima/vulcanexus/docs/rst/tutorials/cloud/router_conf_via_xml_profiles/router_conf_via_xml_profiles.rst

 .. note::

     This tutorial is similar to the :ref:`tutorials_router_change_domain` tutorial, since we will launch a *talker* and a *listener* on different domains and connect them with the |rosrouter|.
-The main difference between both tutorials is that, in this one, one of the Participants' configurations will be written in XML.
+The difference between both tutorials is that, in this one, one of the Participants will be configured using Fast DDS XML profiles.

 The DDS protocol defines Domain Id as a parameter for every *DomainParticipant*.
 Different entities in different Domain Ids will never discover each other, and thus they will not communicate with each other.